What is health anxiety?

 - Avoid TV shows about medical emergencies or illness, as these may trigger feelings of worry.

-- Focus on something you get enjoyment from, such as drawing, exercise, cooking or baking.
+- Focus on something you get enjoyment from, such as drawing, exercise, cooking, or baking.

 Cognitive behavioural therapy (CBT)

-CBT is a type of talking therapy that can help to improve your mental health.
+Cognitive Behavioural Therapy (CBT) is a type of talking therapy that can help to improve your mental health.
 It aims to change negative thoughts and beliefs you may have that can affect how you feel and behave.

 CBT technique for unhelpful thoughts (animation)